-Step 2: Register for a SciFinder-n account.
+Step 1 (only need to do once): Register for a SciFinder-n account.
 SciFinder-n is the quintessential database for chemistry research.
 You can search for references, chemical structure, and chemical reactions in this database.

 <----------------- If you need help, get in touch with me!
 The profile box with my picture on the left has all the necessary details:

 One Washington Square | San José, CA 95192-0028 | 408-808-2000